The Vimeo iOS app includes a variety of creator features, which are detailed below.

 Your account’s analytics information is now also available via the Vimeo iOS mobile app.
-The app now provides an overview of your video’s performance over the last 30 days, with a breakdown of ‘Views’, ‘Impressions’, ‘View Rate’, ‘Likes’, and ‘Views by URL’.
+The app now provides an overview of your video’s performance within the time frame that you have selected, with a breakdown of ‘Views’, ‘Impressions’, ‘View Rate’, ‘Likes’, and ‘Views by URL’.

 You can view this Analytics section on your iOS mobile app by tapping the ‘Analytics’ tab on the bottom menu of your screen: